yogan/notes/windows/wsl.md

 This applies to both WSL and Docker Desktop (with WSL backend).
-It's especially useful after you have cleared up some Docker stuff with e.g. `docker system prune`, but there is no real spaced cleaned up on your drive.
+It's especially useful after you have cleared up some Docker stuff with e.g. `docker system prune`, but there is no real space cleaned up on your drive.
 The reason is that the images etc. are stored in virtual disk images (`*.vhdx` files), and those need to be explicitly optimized to actually shrink in size.

-- close everything gravefully in WSL
+- close everything gracefully in WSL
 - in a Powershell:
   - `wsl --shutdown` (can be checked with `wsl --list -v` - everything should be stopped)
   - Docker Desktop will complain, just stop that as well